 "The increase in popularity I'm getting students that don't have a winter sport and they want something to do this winter to stay in shape and students who aren't involved in sport at all who think that rock climbing is different," said MacArthur.
 "It's an alternative sport.
 It's something they can do after school and get involved with."

 MacArthur said he was approached by students last year who had competed in the league in middle school at the Green Mountain Rock Climbing Center in Rutland.
-About 6-7 students started consistently going to competitions about midway through last season before the program took off this year.

 This year, MacArthur he said probably has too many kids interested with 15-16 students on the roster as of press time.
 The problem, MacArthur said, is that bus can only transport 14 students at a time to the Green Mountain Rock Climbing Center in Rutland where they will practice twice a week and compete once a month beginning Nov.
 20.

 For Long Trail School - which has been competing in regional competition since 2009 - rock climbing is the sport that generates the most interest among students.

 Worland said there are 14-18 students interested in participating in the sport between middle school and high school and like BBA they sometimes have issues centering around transportation.

 Along with Long Trail and Burr and Burton there are five other high schools that also participate in competitions at the Rutland facility throughout the winter.
 Four of those high schools - LTS, Mill River, Rutland High School, and Otter Valley - also have middle school teams that compete along with Black River and Rutland Town School at the Rutland facility throughout the season.

 Another seven teams compete at the Green Mountain Rock Climbing Center in Quechee and last year manager of the Rutland facility, Matt Digan, said they held the first state championship in which teams from the Quechee gym and the Rutland gym competed against each other to determine a champion.